johnniecosmos/EthereumBridge/README.md

 ## General

-The Ethereum bridge transfers between assets on the Ethereum network (ETH/ERC20) and Secret tokens, specified by the SNIP-20 spec.
+The Ethereum bridge transfers (value, data) between assets on the Ethereum network (ETH/ERC20) and Secret tokens, specified by the
+SNIP-20 spec.
 The bridge is bi-directional, so those SNIP-20 assets can then be redeemed for their Ethereum equivalent.

 ### Architecture